binipringle/contracts/_texts/0-outline.md

 RST §§ 209, 210, 214-216

-## Practice Point: Drafting
+Practice Point: Drafting

 What is a “merger” clause?
 Why should a lawyer include it when drafting a contract?
 Must a lawyer include it?

 # X Breach of Contract

-A. Constructive Conditions and Substantial Performance
+## Xa Constructive conditions and substantial performance

--  Jacob & Youngs, Inc. v.
-Kent
+**Jacob & Youngs, Inc. v.
+Kent**

+- Issue:
+- Why issue matters:
+- Holding:
+- Factual arguments in support of that holding:
+- Factual counterarguments:

 Text pp 615-627, 653-54

 UCC § 2-601

-Theoretical Perspective
+## Xb Theoretical perspective on result in Jacob and Youngs

 Do you agree or disagree with the result in Jacob & Youngs?
 Can you characterize your opinion about the case in theoretical terms?
-21

-XI.
-REMEDIES

-A. Specific Performance
+# XI Remedies

+## XIa Specific performance

--  Sokoloff v.
-Harriman Estates Development Corp.
+**Sokoloff v.
+Harriman Estates Development Corp.**

+- Issue:
+- Why issue matters:
+- Holding:
+- Factual arguments in support of that holding:
+- Factual counterarguments:

--  Beverly Glen v.
-Warner Communications and Anita Baker
+**Beverly Glen v.
+Warner Communications and Anita Baker**

+- Issue:
+- Why issue matters:
+- Holding:
+- Factual arguments in support of that holding:
+- Factual counterarguments:

 Text pp 675-684

-Theoretical Perspective

-Consider the gendered context in which the Lumley rule was written.
+## XIb Gendered context in Lumley rule
-22

-B. Expectation and Reliance Damages, Non-Pecuniary Loss, and Punitive Damages
+## XIc Expectation and reliance damages, non-pecuniary loss, punitive damages

+**Sullivan v.
+O’Connor**

+- Issue:
+- Why issue matters:
--  Sullivan v.
-O’Connor
+- Holding:
+- Factual arguments in support of that holding:
+- Factual counterarguments:

--  American Standard v.
-Schectman
+**American Standard v.
+Schectman**

+- Issue:
+- Why issue matters:
+- Holding:
+- Factual arguments in support of that holding:
+- Factual counterarguments:

 Text pp 684-692, 699-705 (top)

 Issue Spotting

 Consider what other doctrinal areas outside of Contract law are implicated by the facts of Sullivan.
-23

-C. Limitation on Damages
+## XId Limitation on damages

 1. Certainty

--  Halliburton Co. v.
-Eastern Cement Corp.
+**Halliburton Co. v.
+Eastern Cement Corp.**

+- Issue:
+- Why issue matters:
+- Holding:
+- Factual arguments in support of that holding:
+- Factual counterarguments:

 2. Foreseeability

+**Hadley v.
+Baxendale**

+- Issue:
+- Why issue matters:
--  Hadley v.
-Baxendale
+- Holding:
+- Factual arguments in support of that holding:
+- Factual counterarguments:

 3. Mitigation

-- Parker v.
-Twentieth Century-Fox Film Corp.
+**Parker v.
+Twentieth Century-Fox Film Corp.**

+- Issue:
+- Why issue matters:
+- Holding:
+- Factual arguments in support of that holding:
+- Factual counterarguments:

 Text pp 711 (just the paragraph under #3), 716-720